-Despite popular opinion, the “most wonderful time of the year” is not the holiday season, it’s actually boot season.
-Boot season opens up at the beginning of fall, while we also welcome back flannel, layering and our favorite pairs of jeans.
-That’s all great, but there’s no feeling better than opening up, smelling (trust me on this) and slipping on a new pair of leather boots to celebrate the changing season.
+Despite popular opinion, the “most wonderful time of the year” is not the holiday season, it’s boot season, and there’s never been a better time to shop for the best boots for men.
+Boot season opens late summer and lasts until deep into spring, so we’re just starting out here.
+There’s no better feeling than opening up, smelling (trust us on this) and slipping on a new pair of leather boots to celebrate the changing season.

 Here’s how to start shopping for your next pair.

 Work boots are pretty much what they sound like — boots for working in.
 Though brands like Red Wing and Timberland made shoes for laborers, these shoes have since evolved into lifestyle shoes that you can wear casually.
 That’s not to say they’re less hardwearing; many of the best work boots are still Goodyear-welted and made with waterproof uppers.